blackberry/Ripple-UI/HACKING.md

     require('./relative/path/to/foo');

 If you are writing modules in `lib/client`, you will notice the pattern is slightly different.
-There is also a separate function `ripple`, that is used to resolve a path.

-    ripple('client_module/*');

-In this browser, this essentially translates to:

-    require('ripple/lib/client/' + path);
+There is no `require` method, only a `ripple` method (that functions the same), as well as a `ripple.define` method to define modules.

+Example:

+    ripple('db');

+..Will require a module relative to `lib/client` (in this case, `lib/client/db`).

-But, if you are running tests in node (another reason why this was used), it will translate to something like this:
+_But_, if you are running tests in node (another reason why this was done), a `ripple` call will translate to something like this:

     require('/absolute/path/to/ripple-git-repo/lib/client/' + path);

 Mainly, this was implemented to avoid the pitfalls of relative pathing in a large set of JavaScript modules (with a rather deep directory structure), rather than consistently utilizing relative pathing for Browser modules (and making it all work properly with something like [browserify](https://github.com/substack/node-browserify)).

-`require('ripple/lib/client/...')` will still work, but the `ripple` function should be primarily used in browser specific modules (for consistency).

 ### Client Platforms